syah1ra1/intro-to-spc-SECOND/slides.md

 ### Visualizing the Gas Law
 **Interactive Model:**

-- P, V, and T relationships.
+- Examination of P, V, and T boundary relationships.
-- Use the slider to adjust pressure.
+- Use the integrated slider interface to adjust localized pressure limits.
-- Observe the phase boundary.
+- Observe the phase transition boundaries in real time.
 :::

 ::: {.column width="50%"}